Lendermarket Review 2026 – More than 14% return from Estonia?

 1. Portfolio size

-2. Minimum and maximum amount per loan
+2. Maximum amount per loan

-4. Interest rate
+4. Minimum interest rate

 lendermarket auto invest en